What are push notifications? And how do these small pop-up messages help in boosting your business?

-Bonus: We’ve discussed how you can overcome this marketing challenge in the chapter.
+Bonus: We’ve discussed overcoming this marketing challenge in the chapter.

-For a detailed analysis of factors that influence push notifications delivery rate, download this Push Notifications Delivery Report.
+For a detailed analysis of factors influencing push notification delivery rate, download this Push Notifications Delivery Report.

-This chapter discusses in detail the factors that influence push notification and how you can fix it with a simple solution.
-In this chapter, you will learn:
+The chapter below discusses each of these factors in detail and how you can fix poor delivery rates with a simple solution.
+In this chapter, you will learn the following:

-In spite of Push Notification being such an important way of reaching users as high as 40%-70% of your notifications may not be delivered to end-users.
+Despite Push Notification being an essential way of reaching customers, as high as 40%-70% of your notifications may not be delivered to end-users.

 One of the reasons for low delivery rates can be attributed to OEM-related challenges.
 For example, Xiaomi devices can shut down apps in the background or when the screen is off to optimize battery usage.
 For Vivo devices, an “Auto-Start Manager” prevents applications from being woken up to process notifications.

-Challenges like these make it imperative to fill the gaps that are plaguing the current mobile ecosystem.
-Push Amplifications helps marketers combat push delivery challenges and engage their mobile users more effectively.
-Using this capability, marketers can reach more potential user devices that are cut-off from FCM.
+Challenges like these make it imperative to fill the gaps plaguing the current mobile ecosystem.
+Push Amplification help marketers combat push delivery challenges and engage their mobile customers more effectively.
+This capability allows marketers to reach more potential customer devices cut off from FCM.
 Brands could improve their push delivery rates by up to 20% and drive higher conversions.

-To understand the push notification delivery funnel and delve on the discrepancies in the push delivery rate, watch this webinar.
+Watch this webinar to understand the push notification delivery funnel and delve into the discrepancies in the push delivery rate.

-Do you know up to 15% of the e-commerce conversions are driven by push notifications?
-From notification on the abandoned cart to transactional alerts, marketers can send customized messages to the customers at a lesser cost than SMS.
-In this chapter, Raviteja Dodda, the CEO of MoEngage and Nalin Goel, the VP of Product Management, takes you behind the scenes of how push notifications are delivered on Android phones.
+Do you know up to 15% of E-commerce conversions are driven by a push notification?
+From notifications on the abandoned cart to transactional alerts, marketers can send customized messages to customers at a lesser cost than SMS.
+In this chapter, Raviteja Dodda, the CEO of MoEngage, and Nalin Goel, the VP of Product Management, take you behind the scenes of how push notifications are delivered on Android phones.
 Some of the points that are discussed in this chapter include:

-Bonus: There’s a link to the full on-demand webinar in this chapter.
+Bonus: There’s a link to the entire on-demand webinar in this chapter.
 Don’t miss it!